16 Weeks Pregnancy: Symptoms, Tips And Baby Development

 During the 16th week here is what you might notice:

-First kicks: Your baby begins to kick and you can feel the fetal movement as well.
+First kicks: You can feel your baby’s kicks during pregnancy and the fetal movement as well.
 These kicks are called flutters or quickening and can be mistaken for indigestion or stomach rumblings (3).

 Bigger breasts: The breasts will grow big as they are prepping up for nursing.